 Electric scooters haven’t been on the market for so long.
 It is a new technology that the law hasn’t had enough time to address exclusively.
 It is an area that is still poorly covered by the laws, especially outside of California.

-That's why there are lots of confusions regarding the laws that govern their acquisition, ownership, and use.
+That’s why there is a lot of confusion regarding the laws that govern their acquisition, ownership, and use.
 Razor Electric scooters are still being stopped by police, even in states that have comprehensive laws governing their use.
 Their newness in the market is partly to blame for the mix-up.
 However, in the meantime, you can avoid police interference by riding safely and cautiously.

 Roads without Bikeways